 - 2019, Florida: $1 Million Verdict.
 A highway-patrol officer was rear-ended by an uninsured driver while stopped in traffic in the Tampa Bay area.
 She suffered herniations to her C4-5, C5-6, C6-7, and L4-5 discs.
 Her trauma also produced an L5-S1 disc bulging.
 She also sustained a swollen right knee.
 Her C5-6 and C6-7 disc displacements caused stenosis, while her bulging L5-S1 disc caused spinal nerve impingement.
 The woman underwent surgery that included a discectomy, a corpectomy, and spinal fusion.
 She claimed that her injuries made her less physically active than she used to be.
 The Hillsborough County jury awarded her $1,009,428.

 - 2019, Florida: $655,693 Verdict.
 The 28-year-old real estate broker approached an intersection in St. Petersburg.
 Upon approaching, a garbage truck struck her SUV.
 An ambulance brought her to a local hospital, where she received sutures to close her knee laceration.
 She also suffered a herniation to her L5-S1, a tear to her L4-5, and bulges to her L1-2 and L3-4 discs.
 The woman claimed that her herniated L5-S1 caused spinal nerve impingement.
 Her treatment consisted primarily of chiropractic treatment and face-block injections.
 She claimed that she experienced significant pain while on the job.
 The Pinellas County jury awarded the woman $655,693.

 - 2019, Florida: $1.3 Million Verdict.
 A 51-year-old microbiologist was stopped in traffic on I-275 in Tampa.
 The glass company-owned pickup truck rear-ended her vehicle.
 She suffered herniations to her C4-5 and C6-7 discs, causing residual nerve impingement that resulted in radiculopathy.
-The woman also experienced a tear to her left rotator cuff.
+The woman also experienced a tear in her left rotator cuff.
 She initially sought treatment through a chiropractor.
 About a year and a half after the accident, she underwent arthroscopic surgery on her left shoulder.
-She then underwent a discectomy to remove and replace her C4-5 and C5-6 discs the following year.
+She then underwent a discectomy to remove and replace her C4-5 and C5-6 slipped discs the following year.
 Physical therapy courses followed both procedures.
 Her life-care-planning expert testified that she would need physical therapy, epidural injections, ablation of some of her spinal nerves.
 He further testified that she may need disc replacement and fusion surgery.
 The Hillsborough County jury awarded her $1,300,000.